Skylights in Metal Roofs Installation Tips

 Maintenance Tips

-• Regular Inspections: Periodically inspect the skylight and surrounding roof area for signs of wear, leaks, or damage.
+• Regular Inspections: Routine maintenance is essential to prolong the lifespan of skylights in metal roofs.
+Periodically inspect the skylight and surrounding roof area for signs of wear, leaks, or damage.

 • Seal Checks: Check and maintain the sealant and flashing, especially after severe weather events.